T-Mobile Arena: Notable events

 In addition to Golden Knights games and UFC events, a number of major sporting events have been held at the arena, including boxing matches such as Canelo Álvarez vs. Gennady Golovkin and Floyd Mayweather Jr. vs. Conor McGregor.
 By virtue of the Golden Knights winning the 2017–18 Western Conference finals, it also played host to three games of the 2018 Stanley Cup Finals, between the Golden Knights and the Washington Capitals, including the cup-clinching fifth game which awarded the Capitals their first Stanley Cup in franchise history.

+The arena hosted three games of the 2023 Stanley Cup Finals between the Golden Knights and the Florida Panthers, culminating in a series-clinching 9-3 Game 5 win for the Golden Knights on June 13, 2023.

 The arena has hosted nationally televised entertainment events such as the Academy of Country Music Awards, the Billboard Music Awards, the iHeartRadio Music Festival, the Latin Grammy Awards, and the Miss USA beauty pageant.
 It is also a stop on many national concert tours, and hosts Strait to Vegas, a concert residency by George Strait.

 WWE hosted the first professional wrestling event at the arena in June 2016, with its Money in the Bank pay-per-view.
+It hosted multiple support events for WrestleMania 41 in 2025, including the pre-WrestleMania edition of SmackDown, NXT's Stand & Deliver, and the post-WrestleMania Raw.
 All Elite Wrestling (AEW) made its debut at the arena with Double or Nothing in 2022, which was the promotion's first event to exceed $1 million in gate revenue.

+The semifinals and final game of the 2023 NBA In-Season Tournament, 2024 NBA Cup, and 2025 NBA Cup were held at T-Mobile Arena.